schlunzis/zis-stomp/README.md

 ## License

-zis-stomp is released under the MIT License.
+zis-stomp is released under the GPLv3 with the Classpath Exception.
+See `LICENSE.md` for more information.